Tazaf/ionicitude/README.md

 ```

 # Initialization
-Before it can be used, the Ionicitude service needs to be initialized, that is loading the Wikitude plugin and setting up some default Ionicitude behavior.
+Before it can be used, the Ionicitude service needs to be initialized.
+This means loading the Wikitude plugin and setting up some default Ionicitude behavior.
 You can do this by calling this method:

 ```javascript
 Ionicitude.init();